knetikmedia/knetikcloud-csharp-net20-client/docs/CampaignsApi.md

 <a name="createcampaign"></a>
 # **CreateCampaign**
-> ModelCampaignResource CreateCampaign (ModelCampaignResource campaignResource)
+> CampaignResource CreateCampaign (CampaignResource campaignResource)

 Create a campaign